wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/mecanum-drive-odometry.rst

 Updating the robot pose
 -----------------------
 The ``update`` method of the odometry class updates the robot position on the field.
 The update method takes in the current angle of the robot, along with a ``MecanumDriveWheelSpeeds`` object representing the speed of each of the 4 wheels on the robot.
-This ``update`` method must be called periodically, preferably in the ``periodic()`` method of a `Subsystem <docs/software/commandbased/subsystems>`_.
+This ``update`` method must be called periodically, preferably in the ``periodic()`` method of a :ref:`Subsystem <docs/software/commandbased/subsystems:Subsystems>`.
 The ``update`` method returns the new updated pose of the robot.

 .. note:: The ``MecanumDriveWheelSpeeds`` class in Java must be constructed with each wheel speed in meters per second.
 In C++, the units library must be used to represent your wheel speeds.